LogoLogo

 Before you start making your first API call, open the answr API Reference.
 You can find it in the answr Web app or through the answr documentation.

-The documentation provides complete reference on the authentication process, but also on how different statistics and data layers, like Climatic variables and Natural disasters, can be requested.
+The documentation provides complete reference on the authentication process, but also on how different statistics and data layers, like and , can be requested.

 This guide provides you a short introduction on how to make your first answr API call.